Maiden Castle Sports Centre: Development

 In 2017–19 a major upgrade to Maiden Castle was carried out at a cost of £35 million.
 External work in 2017 saw the installation of a third 3G rubber crumb inside the running track, the resurfacing of the existing water-based artificial hockey pitch and the reconstruction of the sand-based hockey pitch as a water-based pitch, as well as upgrades to the carparking at the site.
 Internal work and extensions to the existing buildings, designed by FaulknerBrowns Architects and built by Galliford Try over 2018–19, saw the addition of a 12 court sports hall, indoor cricket centre, sports labs, indoor tennis and squash courts and a new fitness suite, as well as the construction of sports laboratories for use in sports science degree programmes.
 However, the expansion raised opposition from the City of Durham Trust as the site lies within the North East Green Belt and there were concerns about the environmental impact of the floodlights.
 Durham County Council's senior planning officer found that the development was inappropriate for green belt land but that the harm was "less than substantial" and outweighed by the benefits of maximizing participation in sport.

 Use of the sports complex

 For university sport

 The sports centre is owned by Durham University and had been used for university sport since it opened in 1965.
-It hosts inter-varsity sport as one of Team Durham's home grounds and also inter-collegiate sport between the Colleges of Durham University.
+It hosts inter-varsity sport as one of Team Durham's home grounds and also inter-collegiate sport between the colleges of Durham University.
 Sports played at Maiden Castle include American football, athletics, association football, badminton, baseball, basketball, cricket (indoor and outdoor), fencing, field hockey, floorball, futsal, gymnastics, handball, judo, karate, lacrosse, mixed martial arts, netball, rugby league, rugby union, squash, tennis, touch rugby, ultimate frisbee, volleyball and wheelchair basketball.
+It has also hosted university teams playing in top-tier national leagues, including the Women's England Hockey League Premier Division and Super League Basketball.

 Maiden Castle hosted the University Athletics Union Championships in 1966 and 1973, the British Universities Championships in 1970 and the British Students Cross Country Championships in 1994.
+It has hosted the British Universities and Colleges Sport Northern Conference finals from 2026.